radiantlogic-v8/documentation-new/documentation/quick-start-guide/02-understanding-default-configuration-and-samples.md

 Custom data sources are accessible via a Java API, or web service including REST or SCIM.
 Each custom data source is associated with a Java script that includes the needed API calls.
 There are twenty custom data sources included in RadiantOne.
 Some of the installed custom data sources are associated with code that is externalized and can be viewed.
 These are noted below.
 All others are associated with code that is packaged and maintained by Radiant Logic (in <RLI_HOME>/lib/custom-objects-1.0-SNAPSHOT.jar) and not editable externally.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – to use a custom data source, edit and update the connection properties (credentials, URL...etc.) and set the active property to true.
-Restart the RadiantOne service for changes to custom data sources to take effect.**
+>to use a custom data source, edit and update the connection properties (credentials, URL...etc.) and set the active property to true.
+Restart the RadiantOne service for changes to custom data sources to take effect.

+>[!warning]
-><span style="color:red">**Some of these data sources require further customization by the Radiant Logic Professional Services team.
-Contact your Radiant Logic Account Representative for further details.**
+>Some of these data sources require further customization by the Radiant Logic Professional Services team.
+Contact your Radiant Logic Account Representative for further details.

 - acsclient – to virtualize information and authenticate users against Cisco TACACS and RADIUS.
 This data source requires customization by Radiant Logic to use.